SteveOberst/medusa-docker-starter/README.md

 What the bootstrap does
 - Clones the storefront into storefront/ (resets that folder)
-- Copies our patches from patch/backend into backend/
+- Initializes a fresh Medusa backend in backend/ using Medusa's create tool (configurable)
 - Copies our patches from patch/storefront into storefront/
 - Creates .env from .env.template at the repo root if missing